 We will introduce the Student Worship Project in an innovative, hands-on workshop during the week of Animate.

 Animate 2020 is June 22-26, 2020 on the campus of Samford University in Birmingham, Alabama.
 Each team will participate in Animate with other attendees as well as a fun, interactive meal time with key leadership from the Center for Worship and the Arts.

 Learn with Us from Home

-We want to learn with you as you strengthen intergenerational worship practices, and deepen and broaden the worship life of your teenagers.
+We want to learn with you as you strengthen intergenerational worship practices and deepen and broaden the worship life of your teenagers.
 We’ll do that through coaching calls and local experimentation through a year-long project primarily designed and implemented by students.